johannesholmberg/archive.holmberg.io/reading/_posts/2016-02-25-git-for-humans.md

 {: .intro}

 It's written in very plain and easy going language.
 That's refreshing for a book which handles a technical subject.
 I learned a few new neat tricks and rules that I will incorporate in my own workflow from now on.

-I read the Kindle version and the highlights are below.

 {% include book-highlights.html %}